easymodeling/easy-modeling/README.md

 ### Simple Example

-For example, if you have a class `Employee` under test so that you want to generate objects for it, you can firstly have a modeler configuration like this:
+For example, if you have a class `Employee` involved in your test so that you want to generate objects for it, you can firstly have a modeler configuration like this:

 ```java